-At the end of the trial, the following data will be electronically transferred to the Novo Nordisk database: Anti-insulin icodex binding antibodies (pos/neg) and titre of ADA positive samples, and anti-insulin icodex binding antibodies cross-reacting with endogenous human insulin status (pos/neg).
+At the end of the trial, the following data will be electronically transferred to the Novo Nordisk database: Anti-insulin icodec binding antibodies (pos/neg) and titre of anti-drug antibody positive samples, and anti-insulin icodec binding antibodies cross-reacting with endogenous human insulin status (pos/neg).

-The investigator will not be able to review the results of antibody measurements in relation to AEs as the samples are often analysed after last subject last visit (LSLV).
-Results from the binding ADA analyses from visit randomisation (V2), V4, V8, V12, V20, end of treatment (V28) and end of trial visit (V30) will be available after the completion of the trial.
+The investigator will not be able to review the results of antibody measurements in relation to AEs as the samples are often analysed after last subject last visit.
+Results from the binding anti-drug antibody analyses from visit randomisation (V2), V4, V8, V12, V20, end of treatment (V28) and end of trial visit (V30) will be available after the completion of the trial.